Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

-It’s right here – Love Island is again for 2020 within the first of its now biannual sequence.

-One of many singles making their technique to the model new South African villa for the primary winter version is Shaughna Phillips.
+One of many singles making their method to the model new South African villa for the primary winter version is Shaughna Phillips.

-Right here’s every thing you should know in regards to the London-based islander as she joins the Love Island 2020 contestants.
+Right here’s all the pieces you must know concerning the London-based islander as she joins the Love Island 2020 contestants.

 Age: 25